 - A Disability is defined as a physical or mental impairment that substantially limits one or more of the major life activities.
-Written previous diagnosis of such an impairment will be regarded as proof of its presence.
+Written previous diagnosis of such impairment will be regarded as proof of its presence.

-- Physical impairments are defined as any physiological disorders, or conditions, cosmetic disfigurements or anatomical losses affecting one or more of the following body systems: neurological, musculoskeletal, special sense organs, respiratory, cardiovascular, reproductive, digestive, genitourinary, hemic and lymphatic, skin and endocrine.
+- Physical impairments are defined as any physiological disorders, or conditions, cosmetic disfigurements, or anatomical losses affecting one or more of the following body systems: neurological, musculoskeletal, special sense organs, respiratory, cardiovascular, reproductive, digestive, genitourinary, hemic and lymphatic, skin and endocrine.

-- Mental impairments are defined as any mental or physiological disorders, such as mental retardation, organic brain syndrome, emotional or mental illness and specific learning disabilities.
+- Mental impairments are defined as any mental or physiological disorders, such as mental retardation, organic brain syndrome, emotional or mental illness, and specific learning disabilities.

-- Reasonable accommodations are modifications or adjustments for qualified individuals with documented physical or mental limitations which ensure that requirements do not discriminate on the basis of the disability.
+- Reasonable accommodations are modifications or adjustments for qualified individuals with documented physical or mental limitations that ensure that requirements do not discriminate on the basis of the disability.
 The reasonable accommodation should reduce or eliminate unnecessary barriers between the individual's abilities and the requirements for performance unless the requirement to be demonstrated is essential to the program of instruction being pursued by the student or is relevant to a licensing requirement.

 Note: It is the obligation of the student to request reasonable accommodations.
 The student also has the right and may refuse reasonable accommodations.

 - Undue hardships are defined as actions requiring significant difficulty and expense.
 Hardship is based upon the institutional rather than a departmental budget.